BabylonJS/Documentation/content/How_To/contribute/use_playground.md

 video-content:
 ---

-# Using the Playground in Development of BJS
+## Using the TypeScript Playground in the Development of BJS

 During the early stages of developing code to contribute to Babylon.js it can be useful to try out that code in the Playground.
 Just ensure that the Playground is in Typescript mode by using the link https://www.babylonjs-playground.com/ts.html# .
 The `New` button will then give you the starting code.